 Substantially all of our sales are derived from our network of independent dealers.
 Maintaining a reliable network of dealers is essential to our success.
 Our agreements with dealers in our networks typically provide for one-year terms, although some agreements have longer terms.
 The loss of one or more of these dealers could have a material adverse effect on our financial condition and results of operations.
 The number of dealers supporting our products and the quality of their marketing and servicing efforts are essential to our ability to generate sales.
 We face competition from other manufacturers in attracting and retaining independent boat dealers.
-Although our management believes that the quality of our products in the premium performance sport, outboard boat, and sterndrive boat industries should permit us to maintain our relationships with our dealers and our market share position, there can be no assurance that we will be able to maintain or improve our relationships with our dealers or our market share position.
+Although our management believes that the quality of our products in the premium performance sport, outboard boat, and sterndrive boat industries should permit us to maintain our relationships with our dealers or our market share position.
 In addition, independent dealers in the powerboat industry have experienced significant consolidation in recent years, which could result in the loss of one or more of our dealers in the future if the surviving entity in any such consolidation purchases similar products from a competitor.
 A significant deterioration in the number or effectiveness of our dealers could have a material adverse effect on our business, financial condition, results of operations, and cash flows.